 Assets and Liabilities Measured at Fair Value on a Nonrecurring Basis - Certain assets are measured at fair value on a nonrecurring basis and therefore are not included in the recurring fair value table above.
 These assets consist primarily of non-financial assets such as goodwill and intangible assets and investments accounted for under the cost method.
 See Note 7 of the Notes to the Unaudited Condensed Consolidated Financial Statements for additional information about goodwill and intangible assets.
-Investments accounted for under the cost method, when there is an indicator of impairment, the impairment is recognized.
+Investments accounted for under the cost method are measured at fair value initially.
+Subsequently, when there is an indicator of impairment, the impairment is recognized.